Result (cricket): No result

-A "no result" is recorded if a limited over match which has been started cannot be completed, which usually occurs if weather or light interrupts play.
+A "no result" is recorded if a limited overs match which has been started cannot be completed, which usually occurs if weather or light interrupts play.
 In the case of rain playing a factor, this is often known as the match being "washed out".
 The result is effectively the same as a draw.

-Limited overs cricket formats require that each team has to have the opportunity bat for a minimum number of overs in order for a result to be possible: 20 overs in One Day International cricket and five overs in Twenty20 cricket.
+Limited overs cricket formats require that each team has to have the opportunity bat for a minimum number of overs in order for a result to be possible: 20 overs in One Day International cricket and 5 overs in Twenty20 cricket.

 If each team is able to face at least this number of overs, a result is possible and can be calculated using the Duckworth–Lewis–Stern method or other competition rules.

 Abandoned

 A match can be "abandoned" or "cancelled" if weather or other conditions prevent any play from occurring at all.
-If the bowler of the first over of play has not started their runup when the officials decide to abandon play then the result is termed "abandoned without a ball being bowled".
+If the toss has not been taken when the officials decide to abandon play, the result is termed "abandoned without a ball being bowled".
 Such a game is not included in official statistical records.

 Before July 2004, the same result occurred if the toss had been taken but the match was abandoned before a ball was bowled.
-Since 2004, the International Cricket Council for International matches has decreed that a match where the toss takes place but which is abandoned without a ball being bowled is either a draw or (for a limited-overs match) a no result.
+Since 2004, the International Cricket Council for International matches have decreed that a match where the toss takes place but which is abandoned without a ball being bowled is either a draw or (for a limited-overs match) a no result.
 Such games are now included in statistical records, counting, for example, as a game played by the teams and nominated players.